Asma Ibrahim

-Early life
+Early life and education

 Asma’s father died when she was 13.
 After his death, she had a tough time to complete her studies.
 For this she had to do part time jobs from a very early age and rely on scholarships.

-Education

-Asma graduated in Microbiology, Zoology, and Chemistry from the University of Karachi.
-She was interested in Archaeology but there was no Archaeology department at the University of Karachi so she opted for a Master's degree in History.
-This allowed her to take Archaeology as an option in her second year.
+Asma graduated in microbiology, zoology, and chemistry from the University of Karachi.
+She was interested in archaeology but there was no archaeology department at the University of Karachi so she opted for a master's degree in history.
+This allowed her to take archaeology as an option in her second year.
 She graduated with a gold medal.

 She attended a course at the Lahore Museum by Ahmed Hasan Dani, an authority on Central Asian and South Asian Archaeology and History.
 On Dani’s advice, she pursued a PhD in General History (Numismatics).
 Ibrahim's concentration was on Numismatics, specifically on Indo-Greek Kingdom coinage in Sindh and Balochistan.

-Asma was the recipient of a Fulbright scholarship for a post-doctorate degree in 'Ancient Human Remain' at the University of Wisconsin-Madison.
+Asma was the recipient of a Fulbright scholarship for a post-doctorate degree in 'Ancient Human Remains' at the University of Wisconsin-Madison.

 She took a two-year course in Anatomy from the Agha Khan University and Hospital.

 Career

-After completing her Master’s degree in History from The University of Karachi, Asma sought a job at the Department of Archaeology and Museums within the Pakistani government but there was no space for a woman in that department.
+After completing her master's degree in history from The University of Karachi, Asma sought a job at the Department of Archaeology and Museums within the Pakistani government but there was no space for a woman in that department.

 She became an editor for Far Eastern Publication in 1986 and authored two course books on Social Sciences and Ancient History for pupils of grade 4 and 5.
 She served as an editor for Travelog International and a sub-editor for Tribune Daily.
 She was also a freelance writer for Dawn.

-Eventually, the Federal Public Service Commission announced an open position for Curator or Assistant Director at the Department of Archaeology and Museums.
+Eventually, the Federal Public Service Commission announced an open position for curator or assistant director at the Department of Archaeology and Museums.
 Asma was selected for the position because of her qualifications and sent to work in the Explorations and Excavation branch.
 She would be periodically transferred to work in the National Museum as well.

 She went on her first excavations with a French team that was headed by a female archaeologist.